CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 ----

-Next, we construct a 1-layer linear neural network as our model.
+Next, we construct a 1-layer linear neural network as our model, using ReLU activation functions and the Sequential nn module in PyTorch.

 ```Python3
 D_in, D_out   = 784, 10